Stillwater in Washington County, Minnesota — The American Midwest (Upper Plains)

 Department of the Interior

 Topics and series.
 This historical marker is listed in this topic list: Bridges & Viaducts.
-In addition, it is included in the National Register of Historic Places series list.
+In addition, it is included in the National Register of Historic Places (NRHP) series list.
 A significant historical date for this entry is July 1, 1931.

 Location.
 45° 3.359′ N, 92° 48.242′ W. Marker is in Stillwater, Minnesota, in Washington County.
-Marker is on Chestnut Street East east of Water Street South, on the right when traveling east.
+It is on Chestnut Street East east of Water Street South, on the right when traveling east.
 Marker is mounted on the Chestnut Street bridge approach railing at the southwest corner of the bridge.
 Touch for map.
 Marker is in this post office area: Stillwater MN 55082, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Lumbermen's Exchange Building (about 300 feet away, measured in a direct line); 1965 Easter Sunday Floodwater Crest (about 400 feet away); Veterans Memorial (about 400 feet away); Chicago, Milwaukee and St. Paul Freight House (about 400 feet away); John Karst Block (about 400 feet away); Simonet's Furniture and Carpet Company Building (about 500 feet away); Northern States Power Company Division Offices (about 500 feet away); Birthplace of Minnesota (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: Lumbermen's Exchange Building (about 300 feet away, measured in a direct line); 1965 Easter Sunday Floodwater Crest (about 400 feet away); Veterans Memorial (about 400 feet away); Chicago, Milwaukee and St. Paul Freight House (about 400 feet away); John Karst Block (about 400 feet away); Simonet's Furniture and Carpet Company Building (about 500 feet away); Northern States Power Company Division Offices (about 500 feet away); Birthplace of Minnesota (about 600 feet away).
 Touch for a list and map of all markers in Stillwater.

 Regarding Stillwater-Houlton Interstate Bridge.
 National Register of Historic Places #89000445.